rcisneros99/lumatch/README.md

-# AIgenda
+# LuMatch

-AIgenda is an AI-powered event recommendation system that matches professionals with relevant AI events based on their CV profile.
+LuMatch is an AI-powered event recommendation system that matches professionals with relevant AI events (from lu.ma) based on their CV profile.
 It automatically scrapes events from various sources and creates personalized event schedules.

 ## Features